 Dr. John Fonville | Rector

-John serves as our Rector (Pastor in charge of a self-supporting parish) and is the Founder and Church Planter of Paramount Church.
+John serves as our Rector (Pastor of a self-supporting Anglican Parish) and he is the Founder and Church Planter of Paramount Church.

 John is from Charlotte, North Carolina.
 He graduated from Gardner-Webb University (B.A.) and then earned his Master of Divinity, and later studied at Ligonier Academy (Doctor of Ministry).
-John and his wife, Kathryn, have six children and two dogs ("Binky," a Cavapoo and a real dog, "Laker," a Vizsla).
+John and his wife, Kathryn, have six children.

 Brian Wilson-McCall | Aspirant/Church Planter